-From 25 November to 10 December 2019, we will be using our voices to highlight an issue which is not addressed enough when talking about domestic abuse: men's sexual violence against their partners.
+From 25 November to 10 December 2019, we will use our voices to highlight an overlooked issue in domestic abuse interventions: men's sexualised violence against their partners.

-Throughout the 16 Days of Activism against Gender-Based Violence, network members are organizing activities to
+Throughout the 16 Days of Activism against Gender-Based Violence, member organisations from Albania, Bulgaria, Bosnia and Herzegovina, Croatia, Cyprus, Czech Republic, Italy and Spain are organizing activities to

-- fight the prejudices towards survivors of sexual violence in relationships and
+- fight the prejudices towards survivors of sexualised violence in relationships and

 - shift the focus from women being responsible for their safety to what men can do to ensure a safe and consensual sexual relationship.

-Sexual violence in relationships is a crucial, European-wide concern, which is not taken seriously enough by the media, the justice system and by policy makers.
+Sexualised violence in relationships is a crucial, European-wide concern, which is not taken seriously enough by most media, the justice system or policy makers.

-At the same time, rape myths about dark streets, unknown assailants and victim blaming influence the believability of survivors of sexual violence in relationships, keep women from acknowledging they experienced sexual violence (Peterson/Muelenhard 2004), as well as discourage victims with close ties to their assailant to report the crime (Rennison 2002).
+Rape myths about dark streets, unknown assailants and victim blaming influence the believability of survivors of sexualised violence in relationships.
+They keep women from acknowledging they experienced sexualised violence, justify men’s use of sexualised violence, and keep them from being held accountable.
+The influence of prejudices even discourages victims with close ties to the perpetrator to report the crime.
+With potentially lethal consequences.

-Prosecution rates for rape are still abysmally low in almost all European countries (e.g. charges are brought in only one third of reported rape cases in England and Wales, only 8,4% of rape cases lead to a conviction in Germany).
-Other more subtle types of sexual violence, such as sexual coercion and exploitation, reproductive violence or unwanted exposure to pornography still often go completely unnoticed – especially, if they are perpetrated in relationships.
+Prosecution rates for rape are still abysmally low in almost all European countries (e.g.just 1.5% of all rape cases lead to charge or summons in England & Wales, only 8,4% of reported rape cases lead to a conviction in Germany).
+Other more subtle types of sexualised violence, such as sexual coercion and exploitation, reproductive violence or unwanted exposure to pornography still often go completely unnoticed – especially, if they are perpetrated in relationships.